kai687/sphinxawesome-theme/docs/about.rst

 The configuration in :file:`theme-src/postcss.config.js` uses a few plugins, including Tailwind and PurgeCSS.

-PurgeCSS will go through all template HTML files and remove from the final CSS all Tailwind classes that are not used.
+PurgeCSS goes through all template HTML files and removes from the final CSS all Tailwind classes that aren't used.
 For example, if the theme never uses any ``text-purple-*`` classes, they will not appear in the final output, thus greatly reducing the final size of the CSS file.